This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Encouraging Bird Diversity and Abundance

-- Create micro-habitats that support urban birding experiences
+- Create micro-habitats: Design small spaces that provide urban birding experiences and support bird conservation efforts.

 Enhancing The Bird Feeding Experience

-Offering high-quality birdseed like black oil sunflower seeds, which attract a wide range of species, can make a significant difference in the types of birds you attract.
+Offering high-quality birdseed, such as black oil sunflower seeds, which appeal to a wide range of bird species, can substantially impact the types of birds that visit your feeder.

 Feeder Strategy | Bird Attraction Impact |